modelica-tools/FMUComplianceChecker/README-FMUChecker.txt

 	the header containt variable names, first column is time, alternative field separator may be specified as an option).
     - can supply numerical input data to the simulation from an CSV file.
     String inputs are currently not supported.
-This feature is currently only available for FMI 1.0 FMUs.
 The input file is expected to be RFC4180 compatible with following modifications:
       - The file must be in UTF-8 encoding;
       - First line must be a header listing the variable names;